winitzki/scall/tutorial/programming_dhall.md

 An expression of the form `λ(x : sometype1) → something2` is a function: it is something that can be applied to an argument to compute a new value.

-An expression of the form `∀(x : sometype1) → sometype2` is a _type_: it is something that can be used as a type annotation for some values.
+An expression of the form `∀(x : sometype1) → sometype2` is always a _type_: it is something that can be used as a type annotation for some values.
+In particular, `sometype2` must be a type that may annotate values.

 Expressions of the form `∀(x : sometype1) → sometype2` are used as type annotations for functions of the form `λ(x : sometype1) → something2`.